-- Provide HRPPs, IRBs, and global researchers practical tools in identifying, interpreting, and applying data/biospecimen sharing requirements in the design and review of transnational research - •Share best practices for consent, data privacy, and security in global research to facilitate this data/biospecimen sharing

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff; Compliance Personnel; Clinical Research Staff

-F12: Maintaining Compliance at Any Size: How to Get the Most Bang for Your Buck!
+Provide HRPPs, IRBs, and global researchers practical tools in identifying, interpreting, and applying data/biospecimen sharing requirements in the design and review of transnational research Share best practices for consent, data privacy, and security in global research to facilitate this data/biospecimen sharing Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff; Compliance Personnel; Clinical Research Staff F12: Maintaining Compliance at Any Size: How to Get the Most Bang for Your Buck!

-Track(s): QA/QI and Postapproval Monitoring; Flexibility and Innovation in Research Oversight

-Not all HRPP programs have equal resources nor share the same needs when it comes to compliance activities.
+Track(s): QA/QI and Postapproval Monitoring; Flexibility and Innovation in Research Oversight Processes Not all HRPP programs have equal resources nor share the same needs when it comes to compliance activities.
 Further, it is important for an HRPP to remain nimble in order to respond to its environment, which may mean adjusting its compliance activities in real-time.
 Speakers will provide a picture of their HRPP compliance structure, discussing their existing compliance strategies and how they may be adapted according to organizational needs and resources.
 Conversation will include successes, pitfalls, and recommendations; attendees will be provided with tools and guides that may be adapted as needed by a variety of types of organizations.
 Participants are encouraged to share their best practices and raise questions and challenges from their experience for group discussion.
+Learning Objectives:

-- •Discuss how to assess the compliance needs of specific HRPPs and determine the most effective strategies given the resources available - •Learn how to design flexible compliance initiatives that can vary depending on an organization's portfolio of human research, investigator experience, and bandwidth of QA/QI staff, among other important variables - Provide practical strategies and tools that may be adapted according to an organization's needs

-F13: Bringing the IRB to the People, and the People to the IRB

-Track(s): Advancing Equity and Justice; Communication With the Public; Flexibility and Innovation in Research Oversight Processes; HRPP/IRB Administration/Management and Process; IRB Chairs
+• Discuss how to assess the compliance needs of specific HRPPs and determine the most effective strategies given the resources available •Learn how to design flexible compliance initiatives that can vary depending on an organization's portfolio of human research, investigator experience, and bandwidth of QA/QI staff, among other important variables • Provide practical strategies and tools that may be adapted according to an organization's needs Target Audience(s): QA/QI Professionals; Compliance Personnel F13: Bringing the IRB to the People, and the People to the IRB Track(s): Advancing Equity and Justice in Research; Communication With the Public; Flexibility and Innovation in Research Oversight Processes; HRPP/IRB Administration/Management and Process; IRB Chairs HRPPs/IRBs are innovating to increase outreach, engagement, and collaboration with their local communities.
+Drawing on lessons learned from community-engaged and participatory research approaches, this session will review common misconceptions, discuss the benefits of flexibility, and describe emerging approaches for HRPPs to engage with their local communities.
+Lastly, we will share one academic medical center HRPP's experience establishing a community advisory board to provide the community's perspectives of research to the IRB.
+Learning Objectives:

-HRPPs/IRBs are innovating to increase outreach, engagement, and collaboration with their local communities in many ways: increasing the number and diversity of IRB members; sponsoring events that inform communities about IRBs and research oversight; conducting surveys of research participants; and forming relationships with community advisory boards, community organizations, and other groups to obtain input on policies, practices, and individual studies.
-This session will present preliminary data from three mixed methods studies on IRB engagement of non-scientist and non-affiliated members, eliciting participant perspectives as indicators of HRPP quality, and inclusion of participant perspectives in research ethics oversight activities.
-Speakers will then describe the institutional experience in this arena and discuss how community engagement can ultimately improve the quality and effectiveness of HRPPs.

-- •Identify the benefits of reaching out to and engaging with the local community of potential research participants and research partners - •Describe strategies for engaging with the local community and identifying/overcoming barriers to stakeholder participation - •Explore how to identify key stakeholders and institutional commitments required; review strategies for recruitment, onboarding, education, and retention of members; and how to assess meaningful engagement and evaluate impact

-Target Audience(s): HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Public Relations Professionals; Research Program Leadership and Institutional Officials
+•Briefly review the regulatory requirement and identify common misconceptions in the HRPP community about how to fulfill it •Identify the benefits of HRPPs reaching out to and engaging with potential research participants and research partners in their local communities •Describe strategies for reaching out to potential research participants and research partners in the local community (bringing the IRB to the people) •Describe strategies for meaningfully engaging community stakeholders in human research protections (bringing the people to the IRB) Target Audience(s): HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Public Relations Professionals; Research Program Leadership and Institutional Officials